 Your baby's favourite playmate is you – so try to spend time playing with your baby every day.
 Did you know that playing actually requires a lot of your baby's brain and muscle power?
 It helps develop their social, intellectual, language and problem-solving skills – and is one of the main ways they learn about the world.

 Newborns love it when you tickle their face or count their fingers and toes.
 Most babies love playing peek-a-boo over and over again.
-When they are really little, they love just wriggling around on the floor, it's like baby exercise for them and great for their muscle development.
-Other great ways to play and interact with your baby include:
+When they are really little, they love just wriggling around on the floor – it's like baby exercise for them and good for their muscle development.

 Tummy time is a great way to help build your baby's upper body strength.
 You can start doing tummy time from birth by lying your baby on your chest (but only do this when you are wide awake and unlikely to fall asleep).
 Gradually increase the amount of time you do this day by day.
 Then when your baby is ready, try doing tummy time on the floor.

 Tummy time helps strengthen the back, neck and shoulders, as well as giving them a different view of the world!

 Don't worry, this is very normal for lots of babies.
 If you've been trying to do tummy time on the floor and your baby isn't really that keen you could try:

 - lying your baby on your chest, or lap

 - putting some toys out within easy reach

 - propping your baby up a bit by putting a small, rolled-up towel under their arms